 In addition to the short-term effects of drinking, chronic drinking can cause withdrawal symptoms, which can be a tell-tale sign of a drinking problem.

 Alcohol withdrawal can become very painful and uncomfortable, and unlike many other types of drug dependencies, alcohol withdrawal can be deadly.
-Professional detoxification services can help a person to safely and more comfortably withdrawal from alcohol.
+Professional detoxification services can help a person withdraw from alcohol safely and more comfortably.